Award: Five (5) $2,000 awards

 Eligibility: Rising high school juniors and seniors, and college students all levels

 Scholarship Details: The World Health Organization (WHO) defines mental health as "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community."
 The stigma surrounding mental illness has become far too common, but more and more individuals are speaking out and raising awareness on the issue.
-NSHSS wants to award students for their positive efforts in spreading awareness and effecting change regarding mental health.
+NSHSS wants to award students for their positive efforts in spreading awareness and affecting change regarding mental health.

 1. COVID-19 affected the world's mental health in a massive and life-altering way.
 Throughout the past year of the pandemic, how have you maintained strong mental health?
 What have you done to stay mentally strong?
 Provide examples, tips, tricks, and advice.